forcedotcom/ConnectApiHelper/README.md

 `ConnectApiHelper` is an Apex class that makes it easier to do common operations with the classes in the [ConnectApi namespace](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_connect_api.htm).
 It includes convenience methods to:

 * Post Chatter @-mentions with Apex code.
+* Post links to Records with Apex code.
 * Post rich text and inline images with Apex code.
 * Take a feed item or comment body and return an input body that matches it (useful for either editing or re-posting).
+* Post a batch of up to 500 feed elements for the cost of one DML statement.

+This repo also contains `PostToChatterAction` class which can be invoked from Process Builder and Flow to post a Chatter Post easily.

 Easier @-mentions
 -----------------